FirstLegoLeague/launcher/docs/userguide.md

 <img src="tournament-import.png" style="width:75%">

-- `Schedule file` - Import a CSV schedule file that follows the format used by Brian Lee's Scheduler excel file.
+- `Schedule file` - Import a CSV schedule file that follows the format created by Brian Lee's Scheduler Excel spreadsheet.
 This file contains team numbers and names as well as the tournament matches time schedule.
 - `Team List` file - Import a plain CSV team list.
 The file must have the team number, team name and general information in the first 3 columns.
 As this file does not contain match information, system features requiring this data will be unavailable.

 Drag and drop a schedule file or team list onto the popup.

 <img src="tournament-import-schedule.png" style="width:75%">

-Verify that the information looks correct and then press `Import`.
+Verify that the data looks correct and then press `Import`.

-Once you have imported the file you can see all the imported information by pressing the `Teams` and `Matches` buttons.
+Once you have imported the file you can see all the imported data by pressing the `Teams` and `Matches` buttons.

 ### Teams